kubeflow/spark-operator/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/kubeflow/spark-operator)](https://goreportcard.com/report/github.com/kubeflow/spark-operator)

-## What is Kubeflow Spark Operator?
+## What is Spark Operator?

 The Kubernetes Operator for Apache Spark aims to make specifying and running [Spark](https://github.com/apache/spark) applications as easy and idiomatic as running other workloads on Kubernetes.
 It uses
 [Kubernetes custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) for specifying, running, and surfacing status of Spark applications.

 ## Overview

 For a complete reference of the custom resource definitions, please refer to the [API Definition](docs/api-docs.md).
-For details on its design, please refer to the [design doc](docs/design.md).
+For details on its design, please refer to the [Architecture](https://www.kubeflow.org/docs/components/spark-operator/overview/#architecture).
 It requires Spark 2.3 and above that supports Kubernetes as a native scheduler backend.

 The Kubernetes Operator for Apache Spark currently supports the following list of features: